ENG-RAYSONSIMON/eng-raysonsimon/README.md

 - 👋 Hi, I’m Rayson Simon
-- 👀 I’m interested in Automations
+- 👀 I’m interested in Automations and electronic
-- 🌱 I’m currently learning python
+- 🌱 I’have pursued bachelor of computer science
 - 💞️ I’m looking to collaborate on skills sharing
 - 📫 How to reach me Whatsapp +255656933685
 - 😄 Pronouns: dev